Cover Songs Better Than The Original Version

 Nothing Compares 2 U

-It is one of the most memorable music video moments of the 1990s: simply a close-up of Irish singer-songwriter Sinead O'Connor's face, who, singing into the camera, eventually breaks into genuine tears after the line: "All the flowers that you planted mama/ In the backyard/ All died when you went away."
+It's one of the most memorable music video moments of the 1990s: Simply a close-up of Irish singer-songwriter Sinead O'Connor's face.
+As she sings into the camera, she eventually breaks into genuine tears after the line: "All the flowers that you planted mama / In the backyard / All died when you went away."

 Advertisement

-In truth, the video for O'Connor's version of "Nothing Compares 2 U," – a song originally written in 1985 by Prince for a band known as The Family, signed to his Paisley Park record label – is even more historic than the recording itself, revealing for those who couldn't hear it in her voice how truly she connected with the themes of the song.
-Sinead O'Connor's mother died while the singer was still a teenager, and as she wrote in her autobiography: "My cover of Prince's 'Nothing Compares 2 U' was something I was always – and am always – singing to my mother" (per Ultimate Prince).
+"Nothing Compares 2 U" was originally written by legendary musician Prince in 1985 for a band known as the Family, which was signed to his Paisley Park record label.
+In truth, though, the video for O'Connor's version is even more historic than the recording itself, revealing for those who couldn't hear it in her voice how truly she connected with the themes of the song.
+Sinead O'Connor's mother died while the singer was still a teenager, and as she wrote in her autobiography (per Ultimate Prince): "My cover of Prince's 'Nothing Compares 2 U' was something I was always — and am always — singing to my mother."

 Such genuine emotional connection helped transform an otherwise unloved album track into an international smash.
-Per The Guardian, The Family's Paul Peterson claimed that Prince was jealous of O'Connor's version, which outperformed all of his releases in the U.K. by spending four weeks at the top of the singles chart in 1990, while also challenging his career thus far in the American market, performing better than all of his singles bar "When Doves Cry."
-However, though he later released his own version under his own name, The Purple One could never soar to the emotional heights of O'Connor's performance.
+Per The Guardian, the Family's Paul Peterson claimed that Prince was jealous of O'Connor's version, which outperformed all of his releases in the U.K. by spending four weeks at the top of the singles chart in 1990.
+It also challenged the singer's career thus far in the American market, performing better than all of his singles bar "When Doves Cry."
+However, though he later released his own version under his own name, the Purple One could never soar to the emotional heights of O'Connor's performance.

 Advertisement